OlympusDAO/olympus-protocol-metrics-subgraph/docs/railway-metrics-api.md

 - Required `ENVIO_PG_HOST`, `ENVIO_PG_PORT`, `ENVIO_PG_USER`,
   `ENVIO_PG_PASSWORD`, and `ENVIO_PG_DATABASE`: Envio's Postgres connection
   settings, usually references to Railway Postgres private-network variables.
-- Automatically set on Railway `ENVIO_PG_SCHEMA`: the indexer startup wrapper copies Railway's runtime `RAILWAY_DEPLOYMENT_ID` into `ENVIO_PG_SCHEMA` before validation and Envio startup.
-Do not define `ENVIO_PG_SCHEMA` as a Railway variable unless you are intentionally overriding this behavior; if `RAILWAY_DEPLOYMENT_ID` is present, the preflight check requires the two values to match.
+- Do not set `ENVIO_PG_SCHEMA` on Railway.
+The indexer intentionally uses Envio's default schema, currently `public`, so each deployment operates on the same Envio schema instead of accumulating deployment-specific schemas.
+- Railway indexer startup runs `envio start -r`.
+This deletes and recreates the Envio tables in the default schema before indexing.
+That is intentional:
+  Postgres/Hasura is not the public availability boundary for this service.
+  Published artifact snapshots and the metrics API are the handover boundary.
 - Required `ENVIO_PG_SSL_MODE`: set according to the Railway Postgres connection mode.
 Envio accepts `false`, `true`, `require`, `allow`, `prefer`, or `verify-full`; it does not accept libpq-style `disable`.